8-Video for solved problem Mohr’s circle-case-2-inertia

-This video for solving the problem for Mohr’s circle illustrates a comprehensive, step-by-step guide to finding the principal moments of inertia, which are crucial in structural engineering and analysis.
+This video for the solved problem-case-2-inertia illustrates a comprehensive, step-by-step guide to finding the principal moments of inertia, which are crucial in structural engineering and analysis.
 The process involves calculating how objects respond to various forces, which is essential for ensuring safety and efficiency in design.
 For Mohr’s circle of inertia, the moment of inertia about the x-axis, Ix, is less than that about the y-axis, Iy.

 Each value plays a critical role in determining how the structure will behave under load.
 For example, Ix represents the resistance to bending about the x-axis, which is crucial when evaluating the performance of beams and frames.